catenax/tractusx/documentation/architecture/speedboat-aspects-connectors-data-flow.md

 # Consume aspects

-This document explains how aspects will be consumed by Kaputt in the Speedboat environment.
+This document explains how aspects will be consumed by Kaputt in Speedboat.
+This is a temporary solution. this solution works if there is only one entity consuming artifacts.

 ## Problem statement